LitSignal/site-policy/Policies/github-privacy-statement.md

 For more information, see our [Guidelines for Legal Requests of User Data](/articles/guidelines-for-legal-requests-of-user-data/).

 ### How you can access and control the information we collect
-If you're already a GitHub user, you may access, update, alter, or delete your basic user profile information by [editing your user profile](https://github.com/settings/profile) or contacting {{ site.data.variables.contact.contact_support }}.
+If you're already a GitHub user, you may access, update, alter, or delete your basic user profile information by [editing your user profile](https://github.com/settings/profile).

 #### Data Retention and Deletion